All photos, background

 and buttons are copyrighted

 Raising monarchs can be a challenge.
 My biggest concern is having enough milkweed to feed their caterpillars.
 Milkweed is the only host plant they will eat.
 In the past when my supply of milkweed leaves was down, I have picked wild milkweed.
 The problem with that task is I do not know how disease-free that source was or if it had been treated with pesticides – a chance I really did not want to take.
-If you rear your monarchs indoors, you will find that as you pick leaves with eggs, the the more the monarchs tend to lay eggs on those very plants.
+If you rear your monarchs indoors, you will find that as you pick leaves with eggs, the more the monarchs tend to lay eggs on those very plants.
 I have read that a certain scent is around the egg.
 This tells the monarch to move on as this area is occupied.
 The monarch doesn't detect eggs, so will find the plant and lay more eggs - a continuing cycle.

 I decided to plant milkweed in pots – any old pots I had.
 Three plants went into one pot.
 After I used my methods to have the seeds sprout, I transplanted them into these pots.
-The milkweed varieties that I used were Tropical along with "Ice Ballet' and "Cinderella' swamp milkweed.
+The milkweed varieties that I used were Tropical along with "Ice Ballet" and "Cinderella" swamp milkweed.
 Since I planted these in pots, I planned to treat these as annuals.
 My pots were placed in partial shade on my garage patio (north side).
 This experiment provided me with enough leaves to feed my monarchs.
 The monarchs laid their eggs mainly on my potted milkweed.
 I found few eggs on my garden milkweed.
 One reason for this may be that I planted a different species of milkweed in my pots and those leaves are more tender.
 Another plus to this experiment was I noticed that the wasps (butterfly enemies) stayed in the garden on the flowering milkweeds.
 This is another thing to consider.
 Spread your plants out.
 Have 5 plants in one area and your pots in another or several areas.
-Of the potted plants, the Tropical milkweed was the only variety that blossomed.
+Of the potted plants, the Tropical milkweed was the only variety that blossomed the first year.
 I found the caterpillars to eat leaves from my entire milkweed collection, both the potted and garden plants.
 It did not make any difference.

 One dilemma I had was that I did have a vacation during the hottest time of the year.
 I grabbed my pots and took them to my brother's house.
 He kept them well watered for me.
 This made it easier for him to care for the pots during our hot time of the summer.